Likhith257/DevOps_jenkins_setup_pipelining/README.md

 ## Setting Up Jenkins for Python Projects
 #### Install Jenkins Plugins

 - **Git Plugin**: This allows Jenkins to pull code from a GitHub repository.
 Go to Manage Jenkins > Manage Plugins > Available.
 Search for Git Plugin and install it.
-Python Plugin: This allows Jenkins to run Python scripts.
 Similarly, search for Python Plugin and install it.

 - **Configure Jenkins Job**: